FBorowiec/web3/README.md

 # Let's create the files inside src

 And run a server on port `6969` using: `python3 -m http.server 6969` inside the `dist` folder.

+Now go to your `localhost:6969` (with `webpack`, `node`, and the python server running).

+---

+# Terminology

+Web3: In general means blockchain tech with some purpose

+Ethereum: The blockchain we will we be developing with

+Provider: From Ethers docs:

+"A Provider abstracts a connection to the Ethereum blockchain, for issuing queries and sending state changing transactions."

+Contract: This is code written in Solidity that has been compiled and deployed onto a network.
+It has an address that is no different than a wallet address.

+Wallet: The blockchain, its a private + public key combo (really you just need a private key).

+* ethers: `import { ethers } from "ethers";`.
+This is lib that abstracts the complication of communication.
+* `hardhat`: Its backbone of any project these days.
+It provides compiling, testing, and deployment support.
+* When you get a `getContractFactory("HelloWorld")` it actually just loads the file from the json build file.
+* `metamask`: Its a browser plugin for wallets.
+"The Defacto Standard"

+You will notice that in the code on the web I don't reference hardhat.
+That is because hardhat is a support lib.

+---

+# In a nutshell

+1. We write a contract in `solidity`.
+2. HardHat uses that contract to create a `json` file with the bytecode of the contract.
+3. HardHat also uses a deploy script to deploy the contract to the chosen network.
+4. Using `metamask` we connect to the network.
+5. Using a browser we display the results.

+---